Cairon29/Generic-ecommerce/README.md

 The primary goal of this project is to create an interactive and dynamic shopping cart using **React.js**.
 The application will allow users to browse a catalog of products, add items to the cart, adjust quantities, and review their selected items before checkout.

+User will be able to log in with the following pre-set credentials:
+**1:**
+  email: john.doe@example.com
+  role: admin
+  password: admin123
+**2**
+  email: alice.johnson@example.com
+  role: user
+  password: user123

 ## Features

 ### 1. **Product Listing**